 - Woody Allen's play God ends with the two leads repeating their opening lines, which are complaining about the play not having an ending.

-- JB Priestley's An Inspector Calls begins with the titular inspector visiting the upper-class Birling family to interrogate them about the death of a young working-class woman, gradually revealing that each of them was partly responsible for her eventual suicide.
+- An Inspector Calls begins with the titular inspector visiting the upper-class Birling family to interrogate them about the death of a young working-class woman, gradually revealing that each of them was partly responsible for her eventual suicide.
 At the end, it is revealed that the inspector who visited them was not a real policeman.
 The double-twist comes when Mr Birling receives a phone call telling him that the girl's suicide really is being investigated, and an inspector will be sent round to ask some questions.

-- The Man Who Came To Dinner ends with Sheridan Whiteside, having fully recovered from his injury, walking out the front door of the Stanley home and slipping and falling on the steps once again.
+- The Man Who Came to Dinner ends with Sheridan Whiteside, having fully recovered from his injury, walking out the front door of the Stanley home and slipping and falling on the steps once again.

 - Tenderloin ends with Reverend Brock moving on to Detroit to try to shut down the Red Light District there.
 It reacts the same way the one in New York did, with a reprise of their Protest Song.